|Source :NewsBharati Date :23-Jul-2018|

-Eighteen years have elapsed since the fateful day, 26 July 1999, when India emerged victorious in the Kargil war.
+Nineteen years have elapsed since the fateful day, 26 July 1999, when India emerged victorious in the Kargil War – a historic military epic fought at heights over 16000 feet and temperatures as low as minus 15 degree Celsius..
 The ignominious designs of a belligerent neighbour (Pakistan) to violate the territorial integrity of the nation were thwarted by a military action that has no parallel in the annals of military history.

-A war, not of its choosing, was once again thrust upon India.
-The war that lasted for almost three months was a battle of epic proportions fought at extreme high altitude.
-It culminated with Pakistan lamely announcing the withdrawal of its battered Northern Light Infantry (NLI) formations when there was very little left to withdraw.
+Kargil War was thrust upon India!
+It lasted for almost three months and culminated with Pakistan lamely announcing the withdrawal of its battered troops when there was very little left to withdraw.

 Having decided to launch the operation, the Pakistani leadership sent in troops of the Northern Light Infantry (NLI) for the same.
 The NLI comprises exclusively of troops from Pakistan Occupied Jammu and Kashmir.
 Being from a backward and underdeveloped area, their education levels are low.
 They are hardy, innocent and well-disciplined troops who exude a great sense of loyalty.
 However, they are looked down upon by their Punjabi counterparts and are given a status of low-grade soldiers.
 It is these troops that the Pakistani military hierarchy decided to sacrifice at the altar of its unsustainable ambition.
 They were, in other words, cannon fodder.

 A captured diary of a Captain serving with one of the NLI units, tells a chilling story.
 He was in the vanguard of the operation launched in February when winter was at its peak.
 Only trained mountaineers, specially clothed, equipped and rationed could have risked a passage in the treacherous terrain.
 The Captains untrained and ill-equipped column lost eleven men in the approach march itself.
 The remainder suffered terrible physical torture.